DocuDroid/DocuDroid-worms-repo/README.md

 ## Add to your repo

-1) copy the .yml and .js files to your repo to the same paths
+1) Copy the .yml and .js files to your repo to the same paths
-2) in your repo settings go to "enviroments" and add a github token as `GH_TOKEN` and openai token as `OPENAI_TOKEN`
+2) In your repo settings go to "enviroments" and add a github token as `GH_TOKEN` and openai token as `OPENAI_TOKEN`
-3) it's done, new PRs opened against your repo will have a reply with grammar fixes for new text added
+3) It's done, new PRs opened against your repo will have a reply with grammar fixes for new text added
-4) if you want to change the Edit prompt being sent to OpenAI change this [line](https://github.com/MarcoWorms/actions-test/blob/main/script.js#L34)
+4) If you want to change the Edit prompt being sent to OpenAI change this [line](https://github.com/MarcoWorms/actions-test/blob/main/script.js#L34)

 ## Example PR